Jorge Ayala: Killings

-Ayala pleaded guilty to three killings in 1993, but was believed to be responsible for roughly three dozen murders that took place throughout the Miami Drug War.
+Ayala pled guilty to three killings in 1993, but was believed to be responsible for roughly three dozen murders that took place during the Miami Drug War.

-Johnnie Castro
+Johnny Castro

 In 1982, Griselda Blanco ordered Ayala to kill Jesus “Chucho” Castro, one of her former enforcers.
 According to George Cadavid, a Miami police homicide detective, she wanted Castro dead after he had been hired to protect a drug supplier, but refused to carry out an unspecified order.
-However, Ayala claims that Blanco wanted Castro dead supposedly for an offense against one of her sons.
+However, Ayala claims that Blanco wanted Castro dead for an offense against one of her sons.